SAP-archive/teched2020-INT167/README.md

     - Policy Service, which provides orchestration & lifecycle management of edge services from the cloud
     - Streaming Service, which analyzes IoT data streams in real-time based on business logic
     - Essential Business Functions Service, which provides business context (data and processes) at the edge despite challenges of connectivity, latency or bandwidth.
+    - Persistence Service, which provides local storage of IoT data on IoT gateways
+    - Custom Edge Services, e.g. Predictive Analytics Service, which can be deployed and executed at the edge gateway
 <br>![](/exercises/ex0/images/Ex0_2.png)

 ## Requirements